symfony/symfony-docs/security.rst

 That's it!
 If the user isn't logged in yet, they will be asked to login (e.g. redirected to the login page).
-If they *are* logged in, but do *not* have the ``ROLE_ADMIN`` role, they'll be shown the 403 access denied page (which you can :ref:`customize <cookbook-error-pages-by-status-code>`).
+If they *are* logged in, but do *not* have the ``ROLE_ADMIN`` role, they'll be shown the 403 access denied page (which you can :ref:`customize <controller-error-pages-by-status-code>`).
 If they are logged in and have the correct roles, the code will be executed.

-.. _book-security-securing-controller-annotations:
+.. _security-securing-controller-annotations:

 Thanks to the SensioFrameworkExtraBundle, you can also secure your controller using annotations::